- Advanced Cancer

 - References: Advanced cancer

-Managing symptoms of advanced cancer
+Managing symptoms of advanced cancer, by location

-It is often very hard to solve this problem with surgery, because many patients are too sick to have an operation.
+It’s often very hard to solve this problem with surgery, because many patients are too sick to have an operation.
 Others may have cancers that are so advanced that even if they can have surgery, it may not help for long.
 The decision to have surgery should be weighed against the chances of returning to a comfortable life.

 If the bowel is blocked in only one area, a small, stiff tube called a stent may be put into the blocked area to help keep it open.
 This can be an option for some blockages of the colon and the small intestine, as it does not require surgery.